simplesamlphp/simplesamlphp-module-oidc/README.md

         'oidc' => true,
     ],

-This is required the enable the module on the _Federation_ tab in the admin web interface, which can be used in the next two steps to finalize the installation.
+Once the module is enabled, the database migrations must be run.

 ### Run database migrations

 The module comes with some default SQL migrations which set up needed tables in the configured database.
-To run them, open the _Federation_ tab from your _SimpleSAMLphp_ installation and select the option _OpenID Connect Installation_ inside the _Tools_ section.
-Once there, all you need to do is press the _Install_ button and the schema will be created.
+To run them, go to `OIDC` > `Database Migrations`, and press the available button.

 Alternatively, in case of automatic / scripted deployments, you can run the 'install.php' script from the command line: